aslepyan/arielslepyan.me/Interests.md

 ## Interests

-While this list is frequently changing, these are the overall topics that I think about and I am interested in scienfitically:
+While this list is frequently changing, these are the general topics that I think about and I am interested in scientifically:

 1. Brain interfacing
     - Neural implant, bci, e-skin,  2 photon tms